 - Reboot your system and then run the update.

 Solution 3: Enabling Windows Update Service

-The error can be often caused if the Windows Update, Background Intelligent Transfer Service and Workstation services are not running.
-In such a case, you’ll have to visit Windows Services and start them manually.
+The error can often be caused when the Windows Update, Background Intelligent Transfer Service, and Workstation services are not running.
+In such cases, you will need to visit Windows Services and start them manually.
 Here’s how:

 - Open Run by pressing Winkey + R.

 - Locate the above-mentioned services and double-click them one by one.

 - Make sure the services are set to Automatic and are running.

 - If they aren’t, set the Startup type to Automatic, click Apply and make sure to Start the service.